-Section 249 of the Military Law entitles honorably discharged former reservists or former National Guard members who served during peace time to a day off with pay on or in lieu of July 4.
+Section 249 of the Military Law entitles discharged former reservists or former National Guard members who served during peace time to a day off with pay on or in lieu of July 4.
 In order to be eligible, at least one day of this reserve service must have occurred outside time of war as defined in Section 85.1(c) of the Civil Service Law.

 To qualify, the reserve duty must have been active reserve duty during which the employee was required to attend drills, not inactive reserve duty where the employee was subject to being recalled but was not required to attend drills.
 Reservists who were honorably discharged from a period of active reserve duty and who have reenlisted for a subsequent period of reserve duty are eligible for this benefit.
+Employees who qualify under ROHA shall also be eligible for benefits under Section 249 of the Military Law.